 I hope this article has helped you decide on the best dog GPS tracker for your pet.
 And if you’re still on the fence about buying one, I highly recommend them if your dog often escapes or walks off-leash in new locations.

 For a combination of location and activity tracking, the Whistle 3 is my top recommendation.
 There can sometimes be a notification lag, but it’s generally an accurate model with a great battery life.
-If you don’t need the activity tracker, the Find My Pet GPS Dog Tracker is an excellent alternative.
+If you don’t need the activity tracker, the is an excellent alternative.

 Do you have questions about choosing the best GPS dog tracker for your pet?
 Or have you tried a device that you think I should include on this list?
 Let me know!